Symphony Orchestra - Syllabus

 * Rehearsals take place on Mondays and Wednesdays, beginning at 6:00 PM.

 - Full orchestra rehearsals will take place from 6:00 to 7:50 PM on Mondays and Wednesdays with a break in the middle.
-Chamber Orchestra meets from 8:00 to 8:50.
+Chamber Orchestra and the Pit Orchestras for Musicals and Operas mees from 8:00 to 8:50.

 - Be sure to have all CALENDAR dates cleared on your personal schedule.

-All students are required to audition at the start of each school year and strings may be called to re-audition for chair placement at the start of the Winter Semester.
+All students are required to audition at the start of each school year and all strings audition again for chair placement at the start of the Winter Semester.
 New members may be added before Winter Semester through a private audition.
 AUDITION materials will be published online.